onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 meme: Dad - what did you do - fucking legend - I helped revitalize civilization and make it multi-planetary

+> "You may say I'm a dreamer, but I'm not the only one.
+I hope someday you'll join us.
+And the world will live as one." - [John Lennon](https://www.goodreads.com/quotes/1816-you-may-say-i-m-a-dreamer-but-i-m-not-the)

 Sasquatch music festival 2009 - Guy starts dance party https://www.youtube.com/watch?v=GA8z7f7a2Pk